microsoft/code-with-engineering-playbook/TECH-LEADS-CHECKLIST.md

 - [ ] Application faults and errors are logged.
 - [ ] Metrics collected to identify health of the services.
 - [ ] Latency for servicing a request is logged, as appropriate for the solution.
-- [ ] Significant business and funtional events that are important are tracked and related metrics collected.
+- [ ] Significant business and functional events that are important are tracked and related metrics collected.
 - [ ] Logging configuration can be modified without code changes (eg: debug mode).
 - [ ] GDPR compliance is ensured regarding PII (personal identifiable information).